 Fake customer reviews hurt businesses more than negative customer reviews.
 A proven way to track and remedy fake and troll customer reviews are with brand mention tracking.
 Of course, brand mentions also help you know of satisfied customers and the aspects of their satisfaction.

 Social media hashtags, online reputation management tools and dedicated brand mention tools like Awario, Social Mention, Hootsuite, etc. help track brand mentions on a real-time basis.
 Tools like Brand Mention even help track brand mentions based on country, language, time, number of web mentions, the performance of each mention and much more.

 Help generate UGC for SEO

-Customers reviews are rich in UGC (user-generated content).
-Reviews written first-hand by customers are naturally infused with keywords that help rank the product page of an eCommerce store or the product rank higher for related search queries.
+Customer reviews are rich in UGC (user-generated content).
+Reviews written first-hand by customers are naturally infused with keywords to help rank the product page of an eCommerce store or the product ranks higher for related search queries.
 Above all, UGC has the power to turn customer reviews into full-fledged marketing campaigns of their own.

 According to BrightLocal’s Local Consumer Review Survey – 2017, “68% of customers are likely to use a local business that has positive customer reviews.”
 Customer reviews are literally considered as good as recommendations from near and dear.
 Moreover, there is also an increasing trend of customers searching online for product reviews while they are shopping in-store.